ProjectSidewalk/SidewalkWebpage/README.md

 </details>

 <details><summary>Windows (WSL2)</summary>

+##### First time setup

-There are two methods to setup your Docker dev environment with Windows: with WSL2 and without.
+There are two methods to set up your Docker dev environment with Windows: with WSL2 and without.
 We recommend and only support the *WSL2* installation process.

 WSL2 provides an actual Linux kernel running within a lightweight VM, unlike the older WSL which tried to emulate a linux kernel within the Windows kernel—see [Docker's official WSL2 overview](https://docs.docker.com/desktop/windows/wsl/).
 WSL2 offers faster compile times and is better supported by Docker.